Peter Benchley’s 1974 novel Jaws is almost unrecognisable from Spielberg’s 1975 film adaptation. Here are 10 key differences. SPOILERS.

 Given that Peter Benchley was a reporter for the Washington Post, it’s strange for his book to cast such a cynical eye on the role of the press.

-In the book, Brody and newspaper editor Harry Meadows work in collaboration to control the town’s reputation, sometimes by deliberately burying news.
+In the book, Brody and newspaper editor Harry Meadows work together to control the town’s reputation, sometimes by deliberately burying news.
 It’s also Meadows, more than Vaughan, who manipulates Brody into keeping the beaches open once the shark attacks begin.

 On another occasion, journalists are shown with an almost cannibalistic thirst for breaking news.
 One film crew is even happy to record events as a young swimmer almost becomes one of the shark’s victims.